aajar/Jaramillo_CSCI2270_FinalProject/README.md

 4. then send a small amount of bitcoin to the address(these coins are irretrivable). you can verify that your btc address recieved the transaction by loking the address up on blockchain.info.

+5. To prove the existence of a file on a certain date, generate the address using the same method and verify that the address exists and recieved a transaction on a certain date via blockchain.info

 Dependencies

 This project uses the c++ library libbitcoin and libbitcoin-explorer; Building libbitcoin-explorer from source installs the libbitcoin library as well as the libbitcoin-explorer command line tools. go to https://github.com/libbitcoin/libbitcoin-explorer and follw the instructions in the readme for your specific machine.